-The marginal cost of renewable energy production varies from country to country but in situations where global fossil fuel prices are higher, biomass becomes a more attractive option.
-Like at the time of writing in 2022, when coal and crude oil prices have risen by more than 300% and 50% respectively making biomass more competitive than it has ever been.6,7 Still, solar energy remains the cheapest option in Southeast Asia meaning it will likely beat biomass in the race for expansion.
+The marginal cost of renewable energy production varies from country to country but in situations where global fossil fuel prices are higher, biomass becomes a more attractive option; like in 2022, when coal and crude oil prices rose by more than 300% and 50% respectively making biomass more competitive than it has ever been.6,7 Still, solar energy remains the cheapest option in Southeast Asia meaning it will likely beat biomass in the race for expansion.

 How does the ASEAN biomass energy market work?

 In 2016 the 10 ASEAN states committed to reaching 23% renewable energy by 2025.8 When considering the volumes of biomass stock they possess alone, this seems achievable.
 However, many renewable energy markets in ASEAN countries are government regulated, meaning investment from private companies is limited, and to an extent, so is market expansion.
 For example, in Thailand and Vietnam private energy generators can only sell national grid-connected energy projects to the government.
 It is possible for a private company to sell its energy to another private company; however, this is usually under a private purchase agreement (PPA) arrangement whereby private energy operators can sell directly to the consumer if it is on-site direct generation.

 But there are also countries, like Singapore, with an unregulated market and more generation and trading of renewable energy credits (RECs – more on that later) while many of the nations with a larger agroforestry industry, and therefore more biomass materials, tend to have less active REC markets and limited large scale biofuel energy generation.

 How renewable energy credits work in the ASEAN economic community